Youtube videos

 committee is the committee of jurisdiction over the FBI.
 And I don't think in the history of this country

 we've had a speaker of the house say the president was an FBI informant.
-I mean
+I mean that is a dual role if I ever heard one.

-that the speaker has raised.
 By the way, a president going undercover would be interesting, you know, but these are

 questions that he's raised.
 That is not a misspeak.
 There is not another adjective or verb for FBI informant,

 right?
 I understand the president kicked him out of his club.
 That doesn't make you an FBI informant.
-So, I think we
+So, I think we need to get to the bottom of that.

 Will the gentleman yield?